FontaineRiant/Gleam/README.md

 ## rastercomparator
 This notebook compares two rasters to either compile a scatterplots of the values of each pixel, or compile the difference between two rasters in order to visualize the evolution from one year to the next for example.

+## scraper
+This notebook downloads and assembles tiles from [NASA's GIBS API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers).
+There really is no point in using this now.

 ## viirs_extractor
 This notebook answers to the specific need to extract the huge quantity of